DevExpress/devextreme-demos/JSDemos/Demos/LoadIndicator/Overview/description.md

 The LoadIndicator component notifies users that a process is in progress.
-In this demo, you can see how to initialize and configure the component as well as use it within other components.
+In this demo, you can see how to initialize and configure the component and integrate it into other components.

 ## Specify Dimensions